 Chase Downgrading Options

 Due to these limitations, you can find the best downgrading values with cards from the Chase Ultimate Rewards family.
 For example, you could downgrade the Chase Sapphire Preferred card ($95 annual fee) to the no-fee Freedom Card.
-This way, not only would you preserve your UR points (although you won’t be able to transfer them), but also get another great card with quarterly five percent bonus earning options.
-Even if you already have a Freedom card, another one can come handy, since each five percent quarterly category is limited to $1,500 in spending.
-Yes, you can have two Chase credit cards.
+This way, not only would you preserve your UR points (although you won’t be able to transfer them), but also get another great card with quarterly 5 percent bonus earning options.

-If you need to downgrade the Chase Ink card, you could downgrade it to the Ink Cash card, which is a great no-fee business card that still allows you to earn two percent on gas and five percent on office supplies.
-Your UR points will also be preserved, although you won’t be able to transfer them to partners.
+If you need to downgrade the Ink Business Preferred card, you could downgrade it to the Ink Cash card, which is a great no-fee business card that still allows you to

 Citi Downgrading Options